Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Results

 To solve the QKEs in both the moment and PIC methods, we use a 3-dimensional Cartesian geometry.
 The system is a cube with side length $L=7.87\,{\rm cm}$.
 We divide the domain into 128 cells per side and institute periodic boundary conditions.
+Our choice of geometry allows us to study a range of spatial modes and resolve the fastest growing one, with little interference from boundary effects of a finite domain.
 For the flavor evolution, the moment method uses 2 flavors, $e$ and a heavy-lepton $x$.
-Figure \ref{fig:volume_rendering} shows 3D contours of the phase of $N_{ex}(\mathbf{x})$ at 2 different time slices in the moment calculation with \flash.
-The left panel shows the linear growth phase, where extended wavefronts of equal phase have begun to form.
-These waves grow larger in amplitude until the point of the FFO saturation.
-Although there is a net decoherence after saturation, the characteristic wavelength of the phase variations increases (right panel).
-This qualitative behavior is similar to what we see in PIC simulations, where we perform the calculation with both 2 and 3 flavors.

-We can compress the results of the 3D rendering in Fig.\ \ref{fig:volume_rendering} by doing spatial averages.
 Figure \ref{fig:P_NSM} gives averaged components of the neutrino number density moment $N_{ab}$ plotted against $t-\tmax$, where \tmax is the time at the point of saturation ($\tmax\simeq0.5\,{\rm ns}$ for \emu simulations; $\tmax\simeq0.2\,{\rm ns}$ for \flash).
 The solid dark red curve shows the results from the \flash simulations, whereas the solid (dashed) black curve gives the results from the 2-flavor (3-flavor) \emu calculations.
 To test for convergence, we also give results for other simulations where we changed the domain parameters.
 Instead of using a cube with side-length $7.87$ cm, the additional simulations have a side-length of 3.93 cm.
 The number of grid points per side also differs.
 The gray lines for both \emu calculations, and the medium red line for \flash have 64 grid points per side, yielding the same resolution as the baseline case.
 The light red line for \flash has 128 grid points per side, implying double the resolution of the baseline case.
 We observe that the \flash calculations of differing domain size and resolution begin to diverge for $t-\tmax\simeq0.4\,{\rm ns}$.
 This is due to an accumulation of error in the finite differencing of the advective term in Eqs.\ \eqref{eq:qke_E} and \eqref{eq:qke_F}.
 Therefore, we focus our discussion on times before $t-\tmax\simeq0.4\,{\rm ns}$, which includes the growth and saturation phases of the FFO.

 We first examine the growth of the instability which can be seen as the abrupt drop of all curves in $N_{ee}$ at $t-\tmax = 0$ (top panel) and the corresponding rise in $|N_{ex}|$ (bottom panel). $|N_{ex}|$ grows from the initial perturbation until saturation, where the slope of the line is the exponential growth rate.
 We see excellent qualitative agreement between the moment and PIC methods, with our \flash simulations having a slightly faster growth rate ($8.09\times10^{10}\,{\rm s}^{-1}$) than our \emu calculations ($5.58\times10^{10}\,{\rm s}^{-1}$ for 2-flavor).